smcclatchy/2018-10-12-bioconductor-bh/index.md

   The next step is to install the desired Bioconductor packages.
     The syntax to install the packages is

-  <pre><code>BiocManager::install(c("rtracklayer", "GenomicRanges", "SummarizedExperiment", "DESeq2", "tximport", "tximportData", "airway", "apeglm", "AnnotationHub", "ReportingTools", "Glimma", "splatter", "zinbwave"))</code></pre>
+  <pre><code>BiocManager::install(c("rtracklayer", "GenomicRanges", "SummarizedExperiment", "DESeq2", "tximportData", "airway", "apeglm", "AnnotationHub", "ReportingTools", "Glimma", "splatter"))</code></pre>

   A convenient function in <code>BiocManager</code> is <code>available()</code>, which accepts a regular expression to find matching packages.
 The following finds all <code>TxDb</code> packages (describing exon, transcript, and gene coordinates).